KarlisKV/CS-107-Pacman/CONCEPTION.md

 ---

 #### 📦 java/ch/epfl/cs107/play/game/superpacman/actor/collectables
+     We decided to create this package that would group all actors which are collectables

 <a id="Cake"></a>
 > **(Class) [Cake.java](java/ch/epfl/cs107/play/game/superpacman/actor/collectables/Cake.java)** - extends [CollectableAreaEntity.java](#CollectableAreaEntity)
 > Acts the same as a "cherry".
 Can be collected by the player for extra points.